 Depression is a state of being where a person tends to feel empty, anxious and lost.
 It is the lowest point on the emotional scale and is marked by various negative feelings like guilt, helplessness, anger, irritability, etc.

 Depression is one of the most common mental conditions that people suffer from.
 It’s okay to feel sad sometimes, but it can get off balance when it lasts for some time.
 Some cases even count some years, primarily if an individual or his family does not address it.
 Depression has a significant impact on a person’s life.
-It disturbs life routine, so that even getting up in the morning feels like a daunting task.
+It disturbs life routine so even getting up in the morning feels like a daunting task.

 Depression is much more than an extreme mood swing.
-It is a behavioral disorder, which like any disorder, needs treatment.
+It is a behavioral disorder, which, like any disorder, needs treatment.
 No matter how happy a person may be, if there is depression, it needs to be treated.

 Types of depression

 When individuals think of depression, they frequently separate it into a couple of points– either clinical depression, which calls for treatment, or “routine” anxiety that virtually anyone can experience.
 Anxiety can be a complex concept to grasp as a problem, considering that we refer to it as both the signs and symptoms of a condition and a problem itself.